mmsaki/lemonade/README.md

      If there’s money left over, it goes directly to a social cause chosen by each customer.
      This changes the nature of their relationship with their policyholders and builds trust.
         * As a tech company doing insurance, Lemonade is constantly updating and expanding our products.
 Since the launch in 2015, they expanded and built a variety of packages and offerings in what they consider one of the most customizable options for pet owners.
 Whether it’s their preventative care package designed specifically for puppies and kittens, or their physical therapy add-on to support those that need a little extra care, various options are available so customers can have pet health insurance that is personalized to their needs.
 * Who is the Lemonade's intended customer?
 Is there any information about the market size of this set of customers?
-    * Life insurance, Pets insurance, Car insurance, Renter's and Home Owners insurance.
+    *   In the United States, as of December 31, 2021, Lemonade Insurance Company is licensed to operate in New York (its domiciliary state), Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Washington, D.C., Florida, Georgia, Hawaii, Illinois, Iowa, Indiana, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Washington, and Wisconsin.
+        * <a name="12">[12]</a> They also currently hold a pan-European license, which enables us to sell in 31 countries across Europe, and commenced operating in Germany in 2019, and in the Netherlands and France in 2020.
+        * When we launched in late 2016, our licenses covered approximately 20 million people, compared to approximately 825 million people as of December 31, 2021.

 * What solution does Lemonade offer that their competitors do not or cannot offer?
     -  🦾 AI Technologies.
 Lemonade is a full stack insurance company offering homeowners + renters insurance powered by AI, behavioral economics, and social good. <a name="5">[5]</a>
         * **Maya**, *the sign-up bot*, is available 24/7 and can have the average new customer signed up in under a minute.